rogue-wild/core/Basics_Computer_system.md

 | 111           | 0       | 1      |

 > - During transfer of information from one location to another, the parity bit is handled as follows.
-At the sending end, the message (in this case three bits) is applied to a parity generator, where the required parity bit is generated.
+At the sending end, the message (in this case three bits) is applied to a `parity generator`, where the required parity bit is generated.

 > - The message, including the parity bit, is transmitted to its destination.
-At the receiving end, all the incoming bits (in this case, four) are applied to a parity checker that checks the proper parity adopted (odd or even).
+At the receiving end, all the incoming bits (in this case, four) are applied to a `parity checker` that checks the proper parity adopted (odd or even).
 An error is detected if the checked parity does not conform to the adopted parity.
 The parity method detects the presence of one, three, or any odd number of errors.
 An even number of errors is not detected.

+**Register Transfer Language**
+>In computer science, register transfer language is a type of object code a kind of intermediate representation that is very close to assembly language, such as that which is used in a compiler.
+It is used to describe data flow at the register-transfer level of an architecture.

+**Register Transfer**
+> Computer registers are designated by capital letters (sometimes followed by numerals) to denote the function of the register.
+For example, the register that holds an address for the memory unit is usually called a memory address register and is designated by the name MAR.
+Other designations for registers are PC (for program counter), IR (for instruction register, and R 1 (for processor register).
+The individual flip-flops in an n-bit register are numbered in sequence from 0 through n - 1, starting from 0 in the rightmost position and increasing the numbers toward the left.
+The most common way to represent a register is by a rectangular box with the name of the register inside.
+The statement
+> `R2 <-- R1`
+>denotes a transfer of the content of register R1 into register R2.
+It designates a replacement of the content of R2 by the content of Rl.
+By definition, the content of the source register R1 does not change after the transfer.

+**Bus and Memory Transfers**
+>A typical digital computer has many registers, and paths must be provided to transfer information from one register to another.
+The number of wires will be excessive if separate lines are used between each register and all other registers in the system.
+A more efficient scheme for transferring information between registers in a multiple register configuration is a common bus system.
+A bus structure consists of a set of common lines, one for each bit of a register, through which binary information is transferred one at a time.
+Control signals determine which register is selected by the bus during each particular register transfer.